Y1a2s3h4/override-response-extension/README.md

 **Made with ❤️ for developers and QA engineers**

-*Requestly helps you debug faster, test better, and ship with confidence.*
+*Override Response helps you debug faster, test better, and ship with confidence.*